yaser688/stable-diffusion/README.md

 conda activate dsd

 ```
-navigate to the stable-diffusion folder and run either the Deforum_Stable_Diffusion.py or the Deforum_Stable_Diffusion.ipynb. running the .py is the quickest and easiest way to check that your installation is working, however, it is not the best environment for tinkering with prompts and settings.
+navigate to the stable-diffusion folder and run either the Deforum_Stable_Diffusion.py or the Deforum_Stable_Diffusion.ipynb. running the .py is the quickest and easiest way to check that your installation is working, however, it is not the best environment for tinkering with prompts and settings
 ```
 python Deforum_Stable_Diffusion.py